 Employee cards are generally issued within Government programs of economic migration (key and scientific personnel, highly qualified personnel in all qualifications, and qualified personnel).

-For holders of employee and blue cards entering the country after January 1, 2021, the obligation to undergo an integration course within one year will apply.
+For holders of employee and blue cards entering the country after January 1, 2021, the obligation to undergo an integration course within one year apply (not for employees under the key and scientific personnel government program).

 - In order to ensure a smooth return of foreign nationals to the country of origin, the legality of their stay (after expiration of their permits) is certified during border control by a special stamp in the travel document at the time of departure from the Czech Republic.
 The Czech Republic informed all states about this procedure.